Guam Kingfishers

 Two chicks in incubator, awaiting boarding

-At the end of June 2024, National Aviary Senior Aviculturist Brianna Crane once again “carried on” the duo (plus their incubator) into a Delta Air Lines flight, with an ultimate destination of the Sedgwick County Zoo in Wichita, Kansas.
+At the end of June, National Aviary Senior Aviculturist Brianna Crane once again “carried on” the duo (plus their incubator) onto a Delta Air Lines flight, with an ultimate destination, once again, of the Sedgwick County Zoo in Wichita, Kansas.
 Pittsburgh International Airport’s TSA agents were careful with their incubator.
 Once boarded, Bri securely strapped them into their seat.

-As we wait for the new chicks to fledge, they were given a DNA test to determine sex.
+Once at Sedgwick, they were given a DNA test to determine their sex.
 The first chick is a FEMALE named Långet, which means “heaven” or “sky” in CHamoru (the language of the Marianas Islands indigenous people).
 The second is a MALE named Mames, which means “sweet.”

 Watch Their Journey